sujaldesign/INTERACTIVE-QUIZ-APPLICATION/README.md

 *Task Description*
 For this task, I developed an interactive quiz application using JavaScript that allows users to answer questions and receive instant feedback in a clean and engaging interface.
 The main goal of the project was to create a polished frontend experience with dynamic question loading and real-time scoring.
-  Dynamic Question Loading

-Questions are loaded dynamically from predefined datasets.

-No hardcoded UI content, making the quiz scalable and flexible.

-Real-Time Scoring System

-Score updates instantly based on user responses.

-Correct and incorrect answers are visually distinguished.

-Visual Feedback

-Correct answers are highlighted with a green glow.

-Incorrect selections are highlighted with a red glow.

-Disabled options prevent multiple selections per question.

-Per-Question Timer

-Each question includes a 60-second countdown timer.

-Timer is displayed using a circular progress indicator.

-Visual warning is shown when time is below 10 seconds.

-Automatically moves to the next question if time runs out.

-Result Analysis

-Displays final performance using an animated circular progress bar.

-Shows score percentage with color-coded feedback.

-Provides clear performance labels (e.g., Excellent, Good, Needs Improvement).

-Restartable Quiz Flow

-Users can restart the quiz without refreshing the page.

-Score, timer, and UI states reset correctly on restart.
+The quiz loads questions dynamically from predefined question sets related to frontend development topics.
+Instead of hardcoding content in the UI, questions and options are rendered using JavaScript, which makes the application flexible and easy to extend.
+Each quiz session presents one question at a time, keeping the interface simple and focused.
+To enhance user engagement, the application includes a real-time scoring system that updates instantly based on user responses.
+When a user selects an answer, the application provides immediate visual feedback: correct answers are highlighted with a green glow, while incorrect answers are highlighted with a red glow.
+This clear feedback helps users quickly understand their performance.
+Technologies Used

+HTML5 for structure

+CSS3 for styling, animations, and visual effects

+JavaScript for logic, state management, and DOM manipulation Overall, this project demonstrates strong frontend fundamentals, including dynamic DOM manipulation, state management, user interaction handling, and polished UI feedback.
+It delivers a complete quiz application.